Navigating anxiety, identity, or the challenges of growing up?

 For teens and young adults:

-You want to enjoy your hobbies or even just relax but your mind won’t slow down.
+You want to relax or enjoy things, but your mind won’t slow down

 Does this sound familiar?